-We are writing to you with an update of the school’s financial position, and to ask you to consider donating a regular sum to the school via ParentMail (if you don’t already), to help the school fully provide for the excellent teaching and learning that we aspire to deliver to all our students.
+We are writing to you with an update of the school's financial position and to ask you to consider donating a regular sum to the school via ParentMail (if you don't already).
+This is to help the school fully provide for the excellent teaching and learning that we aspire to deliver to all our students.

 The school receives funds from the state every year, in total around £10 million.
-You may know however that over the past few years that whilst the government has maintained spending levels on education, annual increments have not fully taken account of increased costs, mostly in respect of increased staff pension and national insurance obligations, which together with salaries represent the great majority of our total spend.
+You may know, however, that recently school income have not fully taken account of increased costs, mostly in respect of increased staff pension and national insurance obligations, which together with salaries represent the great majority of our total spend.

 We have of course tried to manage this shortfall prudently.
 With the support of our staff and the Local Authority, we have reduced our yearly costs by staff restructure and an increase in some class sizes, allowing us to reduce manpower.
-Thus, without having to revert to staff redundancies, which so many schools have had to consider.
-Cost savings elsewhere, and increases in the number of pupils at the school have further allowed us make a plan to balance the books.
+This is without having to revert to staff redundancies, which so many schools have had to consider.
+Cost savings elsewhere, and increases in the number of pupils at the school have further helped us to balance the books.
 Sustained contributions from the FSA, and from you directly via voluntary contributions, have allowed us to maintain spend on teaching resources at levels we would not otherwise be able to do.
 Last year, parents and carers donated £43,309 through this voluntary contribution scheme.
 Thank you

 Please consider contributing if you can.
-We suggest a termly donation of £35 per family, per term but any contribution you feel you can make will be greatly appreciated.
-Even the equivalent of a few pence per day per child from a number of parents will make a real difference to our students’ learning.
+We suggest a termly donation of £50 per family, per term but any contribution you feel you can make will be greatly appreciated.
 As always, email us at firstname.lastname@example.org if you’d like to share your views on this or any other aspect of school life.

 Thank you for your continuing support.

 Jo Davey & Zoe Judge